 Here’s another example.
 As a woman on the internet, the majority of my incoming online communication is negative.
 What is the solution always offered up?
 BLOCK.
 What does this do?
 It keeps me from seeing the offending person’s activities.
 It doesn’t actually keep them from seeing my activities.
 This is a solution for someone whose worst-case scenario of ‘negative’ is unpleasant.
 The problem it solves is irritation.

 But I am not a cis man.
 My problem is a vastly different one.
-Negative communication to me is a threat of rape, violence, doxxing, blackmail, harassment.
+Negative communication to me is threats of rape, violence, doxxing, blackmail, and harassment.
 Does it help me to know less about the people who threaten me?
 Quite the contrary.
 Knowing where my dangers lie helps me navigate safely.
 Even my best-case scenario of negative is worse than unpleasant (I don’t have the luxury of turning up my nose at bad smells or grotesque views if they are the safer options for me).
 My problem is not irritation, it is danger.
 People who design and run these spaces don’t or won’t recognise this fundamental difference.
 It changes the entire experience of living, of being human for them and for the rest of us.

 My most recent source of anxiety has been the bro dom of a tech-powered community that I’ve been involved in, much longer than any of the bros in charge.
 It started with them inviting me in.
 At the very first event, the Bro-in-charge put me in my place by telling me I was worth nothing.
 I swallowed my rage and retaliated with humour in public.
 My smile says don’t mess with me.

 Years later, they invited me in again, telling me the role they had in mind for me.
 No thank you, I said.
 I’m done being Jhansi ki Rani, crusading for all women.
 I’m just one person.
 Take me as I am.
 Still, I found myself in a room full of 16 men, my saree advertising my token woman status.
 Led by Prime Bros 1 & 2, flanked by a couple of lesser Bros, a captive audience of several Newbie Bros and a late arrival rockstar Visiting Bro.
 The conversation went the way of safe spaces.
 I pushed back on one of Prime Bro ideas – QR codes of personal contact information printed on ID cards hanging on lanyards.
 That’s waving every kind of red flag to me.
 We argued back and forth, the Prime Bros & I while lesser Bros whispered among themselves.
 Visiting Bro punctuated the arguments by repeating my exact words five minutes after I’d uttered them.
 And each time, the bro dom would uniformly turn to him and say, “Oh yes, we should consider that!
 Great point!”
 Ah, good old-school mansplaining where a man repeats the same thing a woman has just said and takes the credit for it.
-It ended with Prime Bro 2 shot me this volley.
+It ended when Prime Bro 2 shot me this volley.

 “Those problems are just specific to you.
 We can’t cater to your requirements.